At Hannells, we understand that we’re not just Letting properties, we’re creating moving experiences for our customers.

 Before you start to look for a new home to rent you should take some time to work out how much you are prepared to pay, your preferred moving timescale and the locations that would be suitable for you.
-When registering with us it is helpful if you can provide as much information as possible about the sort of property you are looking for and the areas that you would like to live in.
+When registering with us it is helpful if you can provide as much information as possible about the type of property you are looking for and the areas that you would like to live in.

-This will help us to ensure that we don’t waste your time by showing you unsuitable properties, and will be able to let you know immediately when a suitable property comes onto the market with us.
+This will help us to ensure that we don’t waste your time by showing you unsuitable properties, and we will be able to let you know immediately when a suitable property comes onto the market with us.
 It is a good idea to provide us with an email address as well as two phone numbers so that we are able to notify you about new properties straight away to try and ensure you can be one of the first people to view.

 Securing a Property

 Once you have seen a property you like, you will need to secure it.
-In order to do this we will need to confirm the details ie the date you would like to move in, who will be living at the property, rent and type of tenancy.
+In order to do this we will need to confirm details such as the date you would like to move in, who will be living at the property, rent amount and type of tenancy.

 It is worth bearing in mind that the rental market is very busy and if you have found a property you are interested in it is likely that other people will be interested too.
 Our advice is to have a careful think and make sure that the property will be right for you but to make your decision quickly so as to avoid the possibility of missing out.